Want to add texture and interest to your room – without grout?! Here’s How to Hang a Peel & Stick Tile Accent Wall.

 STEP 5: Caulk

-In the end, caulk your seams for a clean look.
+In the end, caulk your seams around the edges where you had to make cuts for a clean look.

 How to cut peel and stick tile